 Alopecia areata hair transplant

 Hair transplants can be a more challenging option for individuals with alopecia areata, particularly if the condition is still active.
 The autoimmune nature of alopecia areata means that transplanted hair may also be susceptible to the same immune response, potentially leading to more hair loss.
-In most cases it is wise to seek the expertise of a dermatologist before considering a hait transplant for this type of alopecia.
+In most cases it is wise to seek the expertise of a dermatologist before considering a hair transplant for this type of alopecia.

 Alopecia totalis and universalis hair transplant